 2022 | • | 17981 | 65.1% | 64.5% | 65.6% | 67.4% | 65.2% |

-Note the second indicator presented relates to screening within six months out of those screened in the last year, but it does not specifically state this within Fingertips (and the label cannot be changed).
-Slightly more women in Hull attended their breast screening appointment within six months of invitation for 2021/22 compared to England but the percentage was the lowest across other CCGs within Humber, Coast and Vale.
+Note that the indicator for women aged 50-70 years relates to screening within six months out of those screened in the last year but it does not specifically state this within Fingertips (and the label cannot be changed).

 Compared with benchmark